Harley-Davidson VL Engine Case Final Prep

 Finally the cases were blown dry with compressed air to complete the cleaning process.
 Now it was time to coat the inside of the cases with Glyptal.

-Glyptal is an enamel-based sealer used inside engine cases to, you guessed it, seal the porous case walls to help prevent oil from leaking through.
-It also has the added benefit of smoothing out the castings, which keeps the oil moving around inside the case more efficiently.
-Of course, you don't want to get it everywhere, so I taped up all holes and outside surfaces first.
+Glyptal is an enamel based sealer used inside of engine cases to, you guessed it, seal the porous case walls to help prevent oil from leaking through.
+It also has the added benefit of smoothing out the castings which keeps the oil moving around inside the case more efficiently.
+Of course you don't want to get it everywhere, so I taped up all holes and outside surfaces first.

 Lastly, both case halves went back into the warm soapy bath for another scrub before being dried with compressed air.
 Then they were bolted back on the engine stand and sent off to the machine shop.